dubbelosix/candypy/README.md

 3. you allocate some default mint space for the account (based on some constants) - rent exempt amount because these need to be permanent
 4. you add approval for the candymachine to transfer the NFT out of your wallet, modify it and return the NFT token (now with metadata populated

-## Anchor insturctuions
+## Anchor instructions
-1. The ancor mint command doesn't take any args and just takes a list of accounts and signatures
+1. The anchor mint command doesn't take any args and just takes a list of accounts and signatures

 `python main.py mint myfolder/client-wallet.json 2yeCtaKgESShtnDWdH24EuhZLrfnkVoHk9t3WmmnJcaf ANAwyQU9HCZXaKkypAHkvTGzDEDGvVsHxto7jLhenp7q NAwyQU9HCZXaKkypAHkvTGzDEDGvVsHxto7jLhenp7q`

-myfolder/client-wallet.json is the new wallet creator for client side config address - same old, 2yeCtaKgESShtnDWdH24EuhZLrfnkVoHk9t3WmmnJcaf ANAwyQU9HCZXaKkypAHkvTGzDEDGvVsHxto7jLhenp7q - treaury address ANAwyQU9HCZXaKkypAHkvTGzDEDGvVsHxto7jLhenp7q - authority
+myfolder/client-wallet.json is the new wallet creator for client side config address - same old, 2yeCtaKgESShtnDWdH24EuhZLrfnkVoHk9t3WmmnJcaf ANAwyQU9HCZXaKkypAHkvTGzDEDGvVsHxto7jLhenp7q - treasury address ANAwyQU9HCZXaKkypAHkvTGzDEDGvVsHxto7jLhenp7q - authority

 # step 8
-once this is done, you can simply check the balance of your accont `spl-token accounts --owner`
+once this is done, you can simply check the balance of your account `spl-token accounts --owner`
 Token                                         Balance
 ---------------------------------------------------------------